HTTP-APIs/http-apis.github.io/Example.md

 # Explained by example

 ## Small simulation
-A *Web API featuring a flock of drones* will be used to illustrate how Hydra Documentaion can be created for hydrus.
+A *Web API featuring a flock of drones* will be used to illustrate how Hydra Documentation can be created for hydrus.
 Basic rules for this simulation are:
 * a flock of drones have as objective to detect the presence of fires or abnormal heat spots in a given geographical area using an infrared sensors;